modern classroom 40x layout

 The best furniture is typically mobile, modular, and adaptable.
 This includes lightweight tables and chairs that can be reconfigured, diverse seating options (e.g., wobble stools, floor cushions), and furniture with integrated storage.
 The aim is versatility to support various learning activities.

-How do I manage classroom behavior in a large 40x space?
+How do I manage classroom behaviour in a large 40x space?

 Is a 40x classroom suitable for all age groups?